 TOS, AUP, and common sense

-There’s more to this than the whim of the site’s owner.
+There’s more to this than the whim of the site owner.
 Many will have thought through what their site is about and what they want it to look like.
 They may well have set up some rules or guidelines ahead of time.

 Most websites publish “Terms of Service” (TOS) about posting information.
-Be it writing your own blog on a blog-hosting service, making posts in a forum, or leaving comments on an article, you either explicitly or implicitly agree to abide by those terms.
+Be it writing your own blog on a blog-hosting service, making posts in a forum, or leaving comments on an article, by participating, you either explicitly or implicitly agree to abide by those terms.